supervisely/docs/enterprise/cdn/README.md

 ## Cloudfront

-1. Go to Services → Cloudfront → Distributions → Create distribution
+a).
+Go to Services → Cloudfront → Distributions → Create distribution

-2. Provide the following values:
+b).
+Provide the following values:

 — "Origin domain" type the domain address of your server that Amazon will use to get the files from.
-In most cases it will be your "SERVER_ADDRESS" value from the ".env" file
+In most cases it will be your "SERVER_ADDRESS" value from the ".env" file;

-— Protocol: Match viewer.
+— Protocol: Match viewer;

-— HTTP port: use the value of "PROXY_PORT" from the ".env" file — Cache key and origin requests
+— HTTP port: use the value of "PROXY_PORT" from the ".env" file;

+— Cache key and origin requests;

 You can either select "Legacy cache settings" or setup policies to your liking.
 CachePolicy: "CachingOptimized"
 OriginPolicy: "AllViewer".
 Notice Supervisely might require cookies forwarding depending on the configuration.

-3. Copy the "Distribution domain name"
+c).
+Copy the "Distribution domain name"

 ```bash
 cd $(sudo supervisely where)